Complex or undifferentiated medical problems

 • BNP (if available)

-• Documentation relating to past hospitalisations and clinic visits for anxiety/depression (if appropriate)
+• Documentation relating to past hospitalisations and clinic visits for anxiety/depression (if available)

 • Background information on occupational history and past infectious diseases (if appropriate)